rage/ohjelmointi-s19/data/osa-3/1-ohjelmien-ymmarrettavyydesta.md

 Edsger W. Dijkstran ajatusta voidaan jatkaa myös ohjelmien vastuiden näkökulmasta.
-Robert "Uncle Bob" C. Martin kuvaa <a href="https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html" target="_blank" rel="noopener">blogissaan</a> termiä "**single responsibility principle**" seuraavasti.
+Robert "Uncle Bob" C. Martin kuvaa [blogissaan](https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) termiä "**single responsibility principle**" seuraavasti.

 _When you write a software module, you want to make sure that when changes are requested, those changes can only originate from a single person, or rather, a single tightly coupled group of people representing a single narrowly defined business function.
 You want to isolate your modules from the complexities of the organization as a whole, and design your systems such that each module is responsible (responds to) the needs of just that one business function._